Where can I find information about Vanuatu?

 - Choose the Primary level and put in your keyword 'Vanuatu' to bring up a list of results.

-- In the results the entry Vanuatu (island country in the Pacific Ocean) provides an excellent overview of life in Vanuatu.
+- The entry Vanuatu (island country in the Pacific Ocean) provides an excellent overview of life in Vanuatu.

 Tips: To get to the EPIC resources you will need a password from your school librarian first.
 Or you can chat with one of our AnyQuestions librarians between 1 and 6 pm Monday to Friday and they will help you online.
 Some EPIC databases may also be available through your public library.